BhagwatiChate/ESG_analysis/ESG_Analysis/README.md

 4. **Data**
    - Place downloaded ESG/CSR PDF reports in a local folder of your choice.
    - The notebook lets you configure an input directory path and will parse + process all PDFs in that directory.
+You may need to change the paths in the notebook.
    - Outputs, including the cross-company summary table, will be written to `outputs/` by default.
+   - The Output directory contains all the results generated.

 ## Notes
 - Some optional packages (OCR) require system dependencies (e.g., Tesseract).
 If OCR is not required for your PDFs, you can skip installing them.